Frame In-N-Out: Unbounded Controllable Image-to-Video Generation: Experiment

 \textbf{Trajectory Error} (Traj.
 Err.) evaluates the Euclidean distance of all trajectory points between the GT and the generated videos estimated by the Co-Tracker3~\cite{karaev2024cotracker3}.
 Different from trajectory error metrics proposed in~\cite{wang2024motionctrl, wu2024draganything}, our In-N-Out scenario considers the full canvas region for both GT and generated videos.
 Since the baseline method cannot generate pixels out of the first frame, they will be zero-padded to the same resolution as the GT, which refers to the canvas size.
 Lower scores indicate more aligned motion controllability.
 This metric is intended to leverage the low-level accuracy of the tracking when the object leaves and re-enters the scene.

 \textbf{Video Segmentation Mean Absolute Error} (VSeg MAE) can be formulated as:

-where $F$, $H$, and $W$ refer to the frame number, video height, and width, and $M_{gen}$ and $M_{gt}$ refer to the segmentation area of the generated video and the Ground-Truth video estimated by SAM2~\cite{ravi2024sam}.
-Generated videos without expansion capability will also be zero-padded.
+where $F$, $H$, and $W$ refer to the frame number, video height, and width. $M_{gen}$ and $M_{gt}$ refer to the segmentation area of the generated video and the Ground-Truth video estimated by SAM2~\cite{ravi2024sam}.
+The tracking points estimated by Co-Tracker3 served as the visual prompt for segmentation.
+Generated videos by the baseline methods without expansion capability will also be zero-padded.
 This metric is intended to calculate the accuracy of Frame In and Frame Out from a high-level semantic perspective.

-\textbf{Vision Language Model evaluation} (VLM) utilizes a modern large vision language model, Qwen 2.5 VL 32B~\cite{yang2024qwen2}, with full video sequences and an instruction prompt to justify if the object gets out of the first frame or enter the first frame.
-We evaluate the ratio of correctness compared to the returns with GT video inputs.
+\textbf{Vision Language Model evaluation} (VLM) utilizes a SOTA open-source vision language model, Qwen 2.5 VL 32B~\cite{yang2024qwen2} to justify if there is any object gets out of the first frame or enters the first frame.
+The Frame In instruction prompt is \textit{Please check if the object enter the frame.
+Return a Yes/No as the only response.} The Frame Out instruction prompt is \textit{Please check if the object leave the frame.
+Return a Yes/No as the only response.} We evaluate the ratio of correctness compared to the returns with GT video inputs.
+If the reponse is not \textit{yes} or \textit{no}, we will skip that cases; however, we do not observe response different from these two designated outputs, which is thanks to strong capability of Qwen2.5.
+Due to computation concern, we evenly sample 14 frames from the full video sequence.
+The video is based on non-padded results, which does not consider the canvas region.
 This metric is intended to align the overall subjective success rate analysis, and the higher the better.

 \textbf{Relative DINO} (Rel.
-DINO) inherits the traditional DINOV2~\cite{oquab2023dinov2} from VBench~\cite{huang2024vbench, zheng2025vbench} by calculating the cosine similarity between the ID reference and each video frame.
-However, we found that in our Frame In-N-Out setting, there exist multiple frames where the ID reference does not appear in the video frames at all, which leads to a very low similarity score.
-Thus, we first calculate the average DINO similarity score with each frame and then focus on the absolute relative difference to the Ground-Truth DINO results:
+DINO) inherits the traditional DINOV2~\cite{oquab2023dinov2} from VBench~\cite{huang2024vbench, zheng2025vbench} by calculating the cosine similarity between the ID reference and each video frame for Frame In comparison.
+However, we found that in our Frame In-N-Out setting, there exists numerous frames that the ID reference does not appear in the video frames at all, which leads to a very low similarity score.
+Thus, we first calculate the average DINO similarity score between ID reference and each frame and then focus on the absolute relative difference to the Ground-Truth DINO results:

 where $\langle \cdot \rangle$ is the dot product operation for calculating cosine similarity.
-The lower score the better.
+The video is based on non-padded results, which does not consider the canvas region.
+The lower the score, the better.